The name of the layers of the earth's atmosphere. Upper layers of the atmosphere. Composition of the Earth's atmosphere

 Diagram of the main layers of the Earth's atmosphere

-Of all the layers of the atmosphere, the troposphere is the one with which we are most familiar (whether you realize it or not), since we live at its bottom - the surface of the planet.
-It envelops the surface of the Earth and extends upwards for several kilometers.
-The word troposphere means "change of the ball".
-A very fitting name, as this layer is where our day to day weather happens.
+Of all the layers of the atmosphere, the troposphere is the one with which we are most familiar (whether you realize it or not), since we live on its bottom - the surface of the planet.
+It envelops the surface of the Earth and extends upward for several kilometers.
+The word troposphere means "change of the globe."
+A very appropriate name, since this layer is where our everyday weather occurs.

 Starting from the surface of the planet, the troposphere rises to a height of 6 to 20 km.
-The lower third of the layer closest to us contains 50% of all atmospheric gases.
-It is the only part of the entire composition of the atmosphere that breathes.
+The lower third of the layer, closest to us, contains 50% of all atmospheric gases.
+This is the only part of the entire atmosphere that breathes.
 Due to the fact that the air is heated from below by the earth's surface, which absorbs the thermal energy of the Sun, the temperature and pressure of the troposphere decrease with increasing altitude.

-At the top is a thin layer called the tropopause, which is just a buffer between the troposphere and stratosphere.
+At the top there is a thin layer called the tropopause, which is just a buffer between the troposphere and the stratosphere.

 The stratosphere is the next layer of the atmosphere.
-It extends from 6-20 km to 50 km above the earth's surface.
-This is the layer in which most commercial airliners fly and balloons travel.
+It extends from 6-20 km to 50 km above the Earth's surface.
+This is the layer in which most commercial airliners fly and hot air balloons travel.

-Here, the air does not flow up and down, but moves parallel to the surface in very fast air currents.
-Temperatures increase as you ascend, thanks to an abundance of naturally occurring ozone (O3), a by-product of solar radiation, and oxygen, which has the ability to absorb the sun's harmful ultraviolet rays (any rise in temperature with altitude is known in meteorology as an "inversion") .
+Here the air does not flow up and down, but moves parallel to the surface in very fast air currents.
+As you rise, the temperature increases, thanks to the abundance of naturally occurring ozone (O3), a byproduct of solar radiation and oxygen, which has the ability to absorb the sun's harmful ultraviolet rays (any increase in temperature with altitude in meteorology is known as an "inversion") .

-Because the stratosphere has warmer temperatures at the bottom and cooler temperatures at the top, convection (vertical movements of air masses) is rare in this part of the atmosphere.
-In fact, you can view a storm raging in the troposphere from the stratosphere, since the layer acts as a "cap" for convection, through which storm clouds do not penetrate.
+Because the stratosphere has warmer temperatures at the bottom and cooler temperatures at the top, convection (vertical movement of air masses) is rare in this part of the atmosphere.
+In fact, you can view a storm raging in the troposphere from the stratosphere because the layer acts as a convection cap that prevents storm clouds from penetrating.

-The stratosphere is again followed by a buffer layer, this time called the stratopause.
+After the stratosphere there is again a buffer layer, this time called the stratopause.

 Mesosphere: middle atmosphere